 Every morning our students say this pledge as part of the morning announcements.
 This pledge drives every action of our school.

-Pace Brantley Preparatory believes that learning disabilities should carry no stigma:
+Pace Brantley Preparatory School believes that learning disabilities should carry no stigma:

 - That if children are treated with dignity and respect they will feel positive about themselves;